The performance effects of too much lazy loading

 twentytwentyone-single-mobile 114 378 114 0% -70%

-Change in the number of image bytes (KB) by the proposed fix for native image lazy loading on sample WordPress pages.
+Change in the number of image bytes (KB) by the proposed fix for built-in image lazy loading on sample WordPress pages.

-In terms of image bytes, the fix has absolutely no change as compared to the default behavior.
-This is great because that was one of the strengths of the current approach.
+In terms of image bytes, the fix doesn't affect the default behavior.
+This is great, because that was one of the strengths of the default approach.

-There are some caveats with this fix.
-WordPress determines which images to lazy-load on the server-side, which means that it doesn't know anything about the user's viewport size or whether images will initially load within it.
-So the fix uses heuristics about the images' relative location in the markup to guess whether it will be in the viewport.
-Specifically, if the image is the first featured image on the page or the first image in the main content, it's assumed to be above the fold (or close to it), and it will not be lazy-loaded.
-Page-level conditions like the number of words in the heading or the amount of paragraph text early in the main content may affect whether the image is within the viewport.
-There are also user-level conditions that may affect the accuracy of the heuristics, especially the viewport size and the usage of anchor links that change the scroll position of the page.
-For those reasons, it's important to acknowledge that the fix is only calibrated to provide good performance in the general case and fine-tuning may be needed to make these results applicable to all real-world scenarios.
+This fix comes with some caveats.
+WordPress determines which images to lazy load on the server side, which means it doesn't know anything about the user's viewport size or whether images initially load within it.
+So the fix uses heuristics about the images' relative location in the markup to guess whether it loads in the viewport.
+Specifically, if the image is the first featured image on the page or the first image in the main content, it's assumed to be above the fold, or close to it, and it won't be lazy-loaded.
+Page-level conditions like the number of words in the heading or the amount of paragraph text early in the main content can affect whether the image is within the viewport.
+There are also user-level conditions that might affect the accuracy of the heuristics, especially the viewport size and the use of anchor links that change the scroll position of the page.
+For those reasons, it's important to acknowledge that the fix is only calibrated to provide good performance in the general case, and fine-tuning might be needed to make these results applicable to all real-world scenarios.

-Now that we've identified a better way to lazy-load images, all of the image savings and faster LCP performance, how can we get sites to start using it?
-The highest priority change is to submit a patch to WordPress core to implement the experimental fix.
+Now that we've identified a better way to lazy-load images, all of the data savings and faster LCP performance, how can we get sites to start using it?
+The highest-priority change is to submit a patch to WordPress core to implement the experimental fix.
 We'll also be updating the guidance in the Browser-level lazy-loading for CMSs blog post to clarify the negative effects of above-the-fold lazy loading and how CMSs can use heuristics to avoid it.

-Since these best practices are applicable to all web developers, it may also be worth flagging lazy loading antipatterns in tools like Lighthouse.
-Refer to the feature request on GitHub if you're interested to follow along with progress on that audit.
-Until then, one thing developers could do to find instances of LCP elements being lazy-loaded is to add more detailed logging to their field data.
+Since these best practices are applicable to all web developers, it might also be worth flagging lazy loading overuse in tools like Lighthouse.
+To follow the progress of that audit, refer to the feature request on GitHub.
+Until then, one thing developers can do to find instances of LCP elements being lazy loaded is to add more detailed logging to their field data.

 new PerformanceObserver((list) => {